aquametalabs/aquameta/README.md

 The world could learn a lot from old Edgar F. Codd about how to make sense of things.
 Us data hackers really have a special power, and it's high time we show we show the rest of the world how it's done.

-Aquameta is a tool for looking at the world through the lense of data.
+Aquameta is a tool for seeing the world through the lense of data.
 It's designed to make the language of data as accessible as possible, without dumbing it down.
 To programmers, you might think of Aquameta as a "PostgreSQL Admin GUI".
 But this ain't your grandma's PGAdmin.
 (Sorry PGAdmin! :))

 Here's why.